joeyswafford/password-generator/README.md

 # Goal
 I am re-doing all of my old bootcamp assignments with a couple of goals in mind.
 First, I want to solidify the skills I learned in the bootcamp and start using React to build out projects.
-Next, I want to improve upon the first attempt meaning that I want to styling, UI, accessibility, etc., to be better overall.
+Next, I want to improve upon the first attempt meaning that I want to update styling, UI, accessibility, etc., to be better overall.

 # Description
 This is a simple random password generator app that will provide the user with a randomly generated password.
 I am using React to build the user interface, npm for my package manager, pure css for styling, and react.toastify package for message handling.